Table Of Contents

 Walking through the Sung An temple, are the three bridges leading to Minh Lau (Bright palace), the place for the emperor spirit to take a break before entering into the afterlife.

 After the Minh Lau is the small gardens with a lot of flowers and ornaments planted following the “Longevity” word shape.

 The Burial Area.

-Keep walking down the Minh Lau, is the Buu Thanh the burial area in this tomb.
+Keep walking down the Minh Lau, which is the Buu Thanh burial area.
 But to get to Buu Thanh, you have to walk across the “Smart and Justice” bridge leading through the semicircle lake- the symbol of the Moon.
-Buu Thanh is an around forest 1 hectare wide- the symbol of the Sun.
+Buu Thanh is 1 hectare wide around forest- the symbol of the Sun.
 As you can imagine, the Sun and Moon all in here means this is the center of the Universe.

 Direction to get to Minh Mang Tomb